Aman5925/SQL_Project_Data_Job_Analysis/README.md

 LIMIT 5;
 ```
 Here's the breakdown of the most demanded skills for data analysts in 2023 in Italy:
-- **Excel** and **SQL** remain fundamental, emphasizing the need for strong foundational skills in data processing and spreadsheet manipulation.
+- **Excel** and **SQL** are fundamentals tools, highlighting the need for strong core skills in data processing and spreadsheet manipulation.
 - **Programming** and **Visualization Tools** like **Python**, **Power BI**, and **Tableau** are essential, pointing towards the increasing importance of technical skills in data storytelling and decision support.

 | Skills       | Demand Count |